zawnk/rstlouisbluesdiscord/content/info/bots/bot/index.md

 ## Notable Commands

+#### `?help`

+The most important command comes first: with `?help` the bot sends you all commands that are available with a short description via pm.
+Everything that you can read there will also be included in the help but with less details and without examples.

 #### `?wiki <term>`

 This one, as you would've guessed, just looks up the word on Wikipedia and shows a brief snippet and link to the article.